-This post is written by Associate Editor Andy Countryman.
-Opinions and views expressed herein are those of the writer alone.
+This post was written by Lead Notes Editor, Russell Gribbell.
+The views and opinions expressed herein are those of the author alone.

 This summer the Supreme Court turned the online shopping industry upside down with its holding in South Dakota v.
 Wayfair, Inc. that states may indeed collect sales tax on an out-of-state seller with no physical presence in the state.
 The decision overruled the previous holding reached in Quill Corp. v.
 North Dakota.
 Internet retailers are scrambling to comply with the new ruling; what follows is a synopsis of the tri-state area’s current laws regarding sales tax.

 Kentucky follows the prior rule from Quill requiring a physical presence, or physical nexus, in the state.
 Kentucky Revised Statute (KRS) §139.340(2) defines physical presence as a “retailer engaged in business in this state.”
 Kentucky’s Department of Revenue (DOR) published documentation to assist sellers determining their tax liability.
 For example, the DOR stated that a nexus is generally understood to include not only the physical presence in the state, but also any subsidiary or affiliated entity.
 If a seller qualifies as a physical presence, or a nexus, the seller has an obligation to collect and pay Kentucky state sales tax.
 However, customers may be responsible for paying their own taxes when shopping online, known as a use tax.